-Except it can be frustrating if you decide to travel on the Polish roads by car.
 Many travelers swear that the Polish train system is the best way to travel to most of the cities.
 Are they right?
 Here are the various public transportation options in Poland, along witht their pros and cons.

-When travelling by trains at night, be sure to take a sleeper as it seems to be safer from thieves, you can lock the compartment door while asleep.
+When traveling by trains at night, consider taking a sleeper, since you can lock the compartment door while asleep.
 When looking for a place to sit, it might be better to sit with other passengers rather than try to find an empty compartment to sit in by yourself.

-And, do not be surprised, when you see some stations as they can be rather dodgy!
-Although, in major cities, you can find the all the facilities (luggage lockers, phones, restaurants, money exchange, etc.) but in a small town you may only find a ticket window that opens only a few minutes before the train is due.
+In major cities, train stations offer a range of facilities (luggage lockers, phones, restaurants, money exchange, etc.) but in a small town you may only find a ticket window that opens only a few minutes before the train is due.

-If you don't like trains, you can travel around Poland by bus, but of course it is less comfortable than train.
+You can also travel around Poland by bus, but of course it’s less comfortable than the train.

-Bus can be more useful if travelling in the mountain region, Lake district (Mazury) or for making local connections.
+Buses can be more useful if traveling in the mountain region, Lake District (Mazury) or for making local connections.
 And in some cases it may be necessary to take a bus because you can take it to almost all points in Poland.
 Where there is no stop in a very small village, at least you can get close to it.

 Organized groups of thieves and pickpockets operate at major tourist destinations, in train stations, and on trains, trams, and buses.

-Wherever you are planning to go always remember to protect your valuables, especially your passport, and try to get as many information as possible on the type of travel you are about to choose.
-It is also useful to learn a few Polish words just in case you need help on the way.
-(For example, “Jak moge dostac sie na dworzec?” which means "How do I get to...?)
+Wherever you’re planning to go, always remember to protect your valuables, especially your passport, and try to get as much information as possible on the type of travel you are about to choose.
+It’s also useful to learn a few Polish words just in case you need help on the way.
+(For example, “Jak moge dostac sie na dworzec?” which means "How do I get to...?”)

-Luckily for all, more and more Poles speak English and they are really helpful when approached for assistance by a foreigner or a tourist.
+Luckily, many Poles speak English and are really helpful when approached for assistance by a foreigner or a tourist.